yamamushi/EscapingEden/README.md

 It implements a unique xterm-256 based UI over telnet, and as such, supported terminals are limited.

+The best way of learning about Escaping Eden, and staying up to date with the latest development, is to join the discord server at [https://discord.gg/uMxZnjJGGu](https://discord.gg/uMxZnjJGGu).

+The project is currently in a rapid state of development, and information here is subject to change quickly.

 ## Table of Contents

   * [Introduction](#introduction)